 Recommendation.
-CNRA, in partnership with CAL FIRE, the California Energy Commission and CARB, should convene discussions with utilities, water districts and local governments around the state to identify how respective funds can be distributed or coordinated in a manner that can accelerate urban reforestation around the state for climate mitigation and multiple benefits.
+CNRA, in partnership with the California Department of Forestry and Fire Protection (CAL FIRE), the California Energy Commission and CARB, should convene discussions with utilities, water districts and local governments around the state to identify how respective funds can be distributed or coordinated in a manner that can accelerate urban reforestation around the state for climate mitigation and multiple benefits.

 Launch a statewide initiative to close the tree-canopy gap in underserved communities.
 Analysis for Los Angeles and other areas across California shows a significant correlation between tree canopy cover and income, with lower-income communities having less tree canopy and higher-income communities having more canopy cover.
 Closing this gap will help mitigate climate change and also help protect public health in communities that may be hardest hit by climate impacts.
 34